fatualux/python-notes/src/chapters/booleans.md

 bool(1) # this outputs True
 bool(-9) # this outputs True, because -9 is non-zero
 not False # this outputs True
-True and False # this outputs False, because True and False are both non-zero True and True # this outputs True, because True and True are both non-zero True or False # this outputs True, because True or False is non-zero 3 + True # this outputs 4, because True is equal to 1
+True and True # this outputs True, because True and True are both non-zero True or False # this outputs True, because True or False is non-zero 3 + True # this outputs 4, because True is equal to 1